Ayushi-1903/DATA-PIPELINE-DEVELOPMENT/README.md

 Mentor:Muzammil Ahmed

 # Description of the Task 1 Data Pipline Development:
-Here is a concise description of the task from the provided Python script, staying under 600 words:

----

 ### Task Description: ETL Data Pipeline with Visualization and Modeling